LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/entry-point.md

 ![](/img/entry-point-1.png)

 {: .important}
-**Note:** Entry points are shared throughout your account, so if yfou modify an entry point, the change will be applied to any other engagements that use this entry point.
+**Note:** Entry points are shared throughout your account, so if you modify an entry point, the change will be applied to any other engagements that use this entry point.

 ## Map your site categories using code